alejandro5042/azdo-userscripts/README.md

 A collection of userscripts to improve the Azure DevOps UI.

-Tested in Chrome and Firefox with the Violentmonkey extension.
-They may work with other setups.

 ## Getting Started

 1. [Install the Violentmonkey extension](https://violentmonkey.github.io/) (alternatively, [Tampermonkey](https://tampermonkey.net/))